jzhangc/git_nmt_commandline/README.md

   - Updates to connectivity_ml_2d.sh
     - Unsorted annotation file support
     - Resampling is now stratified
+    - Small formatting fix for univariate module
+    - Error handling added for supervised hierarchical clustering analysis when only one significant resutl found
     - A bug fixed for supervised clustering analysis where the functionality processes heatmaps using all groups when more than three groups
-    - Error handling added for supervised hierarchical clustering analysis when only one significant resutl found
     - A bug fixed for univariate_2D.R where it fails to produce significant feature subset when having more then two groups

   - Updates to the regression module